Meet the Bar Show Cast

 Kellie SnyderKellie Snyder

-Kellie is a Personal Injury attorney at Lane Brown, LLC.
-The majority of her practice is centered around representing clients who have been sexually abused or assaulted.
+Kellie is a senior associate attorney at Stein & Stein Ltd. She brings an empathetic, understanding approach to the practice of matrimonial and family law.
 She joined the Bar Show in 2019 and was invited to be one of its writers in 2023.
 Kellie extends her heartfelt thanks to the Bar Show's audience for keeping this beloved tradition alive.
 With a lifelong passion for musical theatre, Kellie initially pursued the Musical Theatre program at Bowling Green University.
 After a year, she transitioned to pre-law at Ball State University, dedicating her free time to the Ball State Debate Team.
 Kellie wants to give a big shout-out to her wonderful husband, Matt, for being her biggest cheerleader, and to her family for traveling all the way to Chicago to support her.

 Danny TeinowitzDanny Teinowitz